AP® Physics 1 Exam Format

 Remember to keep these weightings in mind as you study and review for the exam.
 With this information, you can plan out which units and science practices you need to focus on the most.
 You can also chart out how much time you will need for each unit based on their importance.

-Given that you will have 50 questions to answer in 90 minutes, the maximum amount of time you can spend per question would be about a minute and a half.
-However, it would be advisable to try and wrap up answering each question in this section within a minute.
+Given that you will have 50 questions to answer in 90 minutes, the maximum time you can spend per question would be about a minute and a half.
+However, try to wrap up answering each question in this section within a minute.

 Pacing yourself at one minute per question ensures two things: